 The national curriculum for England contains all the programmes of study and attainment targets for subjects.
 All maintained schools in England started teaching these programmes of study from September 2014.

-This covers the areas of Reading, Writing, Listening and Speaking.
-These basic skills have a high profile as we work to secure the best possible outcomes for all our children.
+English covers the areas of Spoken Language, Reading, Writing and Spelling, Vocabulary, Punctuation and Grammar.
+These skills have a high profile as we work to secure the best possible outcomes for all our children.
 The children have English sessions daily.

-They are read to regularly and are encouraged to read widely from classroom collections, to use the school and local library and to share their pleasure in reading at home.
-We offer a colour banded selection of modern reading scheme materials in school.
-These ensure that children have opportunities to read texts and spell words that are within the reach of their phonic knowledge and skills.
-All our classes have dedicated reading areas.
+The children are read to regularly in English sessions, in reading sessions and daily during our 'Reading @ 3' sessions, in which the children discover a spine of children's literature, encountering a number of key authors, text-types and themes.
+A balance of fiction, non-fiction and poetry is always incorporated into the learning pathway for each year group.
+The children are also encouraged to read widely from classroom collections, to use the school and local library and to share their pleasure in reading at home.
+We offer a modern reading scheme and a variety of reading books and other materials in school that are age appropriate and provide balance, breadth and depth.
+These ensure that children have opportunities to read texts and spell words that are within the reach of their phonic knowledge and skills, with expectations and standards high.
+All of our classes have dedicated reading areas.
 We are keen to develop an appreciation and lifelong enjoyment of reading in all our children.